-- 25 Community Fire Stations (plus 1 Marine Rescue Station) are measured on a Depreciated Replacement Cost basis as the property is classed as specialised with no readily made market available.
-1 Community fire station is treated as an asset held for sale and valued at fair value less costs to sell. - the balance of the property portfolio consisting of Headquarters, Training Academy, Fire Control Centre, Engineering Centre of Excellence and Houses are valued on an fair value basis as buildings could be used for alternative purposes - · assets under construction are valued on historical cost basis - all other assets are measured at the fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- 23 Community Fire Stations (plus 1 Marine Rescue Station) are measured on a Depreciated Replacement Cost basis as the property is classed as specialised with no readily made market available.
+Two Community fire stations are treated as assets held for sale and valued at current value less costs to sell. - the balance of the property portfolio consisting of Headquarters, Training Academy, Fire Control Centre, Engineering Centre of Excellence and Houses are valued on a current value basis as buildings could be used for alternative purposes - assets under construction are valued on depreciated historical cost basis - all other assets are measured at the current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

-Where non-property assets that have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value.
+Where non-property assets that have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
+Assets included in the Balance Sheet at current value are revalued sufficiently and regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.